Schedule

 • An exercise in finding primary sources that might serve as the basis for a future research paper

-• By a “set” or “corpus” of sources, I mean a collection of primary sources on a single topic that might be the starting point for a strong research paper.
+• By a “corpus” (Latin for “body) of sources, I mean a collection of primary sources on a single topic that might be the starting point for a strong research paper.
 What does this entail?
 Well, for the research paper itself, you will need something equivalent to about 25-50 pages, something like a ten short news articles or broadcasts or three long news reports or one or two long magazine articles.
 For this assignment, I’m happy if you include a smaller number of sources for each set or corpus, such as three newspaper articles or three radio or tv broadcasts or two magazine articles or one pamphlet

 • Please use more than one database